Marko-S-O/SimpleGymTracker/UserInstructions.md

 3.  **Save Program**:
     -   Use the **Save Program** button to save your progress.
 4.  **Start New**:
     -   Reset the program to create a new one.
-The old program will be transferred to the old programs section and an empty one is initialized.
+The current active program will be transferred to the old programs section and an empty one is initialized.

 **Editing a Program:**